 Whether you’re looking for camping around Disney or a place to spend the winter in Florida, I hope you’ll find the post helpful.

-Thousand Trails Orlando Clermont, Florida
+Thousand Trails Orlando Review

 Let me start by pointing out that the campground entrance is easy to miss.
 I almost drove past it heading north on 27 because the sign is blocked by trees.
 By the time I saw the sign, it was almost too late to make the turn.
 If you’re staying at Thousand Trails Orlando for the first time, drive slowly and have your GPS on to avoid missing the turn.
 There are places to make a U-turn if you miss it.
-We also missed the turn several times while running around town in the tow car.

-The registration area has several large pull-thru parking spots to accommodate RVs and their tow cars.
+The registration area has several large pull-thru parking spots to accommodate RVs and tow cars.
 At check-in we received a map of the campground, activities calendar, the gate code and an invitation to learn more about Thousand Trails at the weekly seminar.

 Inside the activity center is the trading post where campers can purchase supplies from beer to snacks as well as pick up mail.

-There is an adult room with puzzles, books and games for those who want a break from the under 18 crowd.
+There is an adult room with puzzles, books and camping games for those who want a break from the under 18 crowd.